We were commissioned to produce a commemorative book to mark the extraordinary redevelopment of Guy’s Tower, the world’s tallest hospital.

-The project brought together a team of partners – all brilliant in their field – to bring about the tower’s new lease of life.
-These were: lead contractor Balfour Beatty, project managers Arup, architects Penoyre & Prasad, with Essentia acting as core leadership throughout.
+Forty years since its opening, the building was in pretty bad shape, and needed a complete architectural overhaul.
+The project brought together a team of specialists to give the tower a new lease of life.
+These were: lead contractor Balfour Beatty, project managers Arup, architects Penoyre & Prasad, with Essentia tying everything together.

-Certain architectural changes were fundamental such as replacing concrete facades and dilapidated windows.
-However, an ingenious series of panels were used to clad the tower that not only acted as decoration but more critically retained heat and strengthened the facades.
+Certain architectural changes were fundamental, such as replacing concrete facades and dilapidated windows.
+However, an ingenious series of panels were used to clad the tower, which were not only decorative, but retained heat and strengthened the facades.